 - Design skills – The Technique maintains two mediums of publication — both a print and online format.
 If you’re interested in graphic design, you’ll have the opportunity to work with section editors to help design layout the paper on a weekly basis.
 Doing so will help you expand your graphic design portfolio as well.

 - Photography – Our staff is also responsible for taking photos for the paper.
 Among other things, lessons are held by fellow students on topics such as how to shoot sports, portraits, landscapes etc.

 Staff meetings (for writers) are held weekly on Tuesdays at 7:00 p.m. in Rm.
 137 of the Flag Building.
 Photo meetings are held on Thursdays at 6:00 p.m. in the same location.
-If you’re interested in becoming a designer or salesperson, email [email protected] for more information.
+If you’re interested in joining our staff, please click here.

 The purpose of the Technique is to serve the campus community by providing information, analysis and opinions that reflect the needs and interests of the student body at Georgia Tech.

 Founded in 1911, the Technique serves as the campus newspaper for the Tech community.
 Our mission consists of four main pillars:

 - Inform and entertain the student body by publishing articles in a timely manner that:

 - Are of interest to the student body

 - Meet the highest standards of quality and ethics